 Just fill with some ice-cold honey bee nectar, aka lemonade.

-I’ll be sharing the tutorial and cut file for how to customize each bear bottle very soon.
+I’ll be sharing the tutorial and cut file for how to customize each bear bottle with a Cricut machine very soon.
 I love how each bottle is personalized with the number one and a bee!

 Bumble Bee Birthday Party Food Ideas

 I didn’t get any photos of the main food that I served at my daughter’s bee themed party, but everything was absolutely DELICIOUS!!

 I made the cutest food and drink labels that matched the invitations PERFECTLY that I’ll be sharing as a free download soon.
 Stay tuned!